suite22/PitchPerfect/README.md

 # PitchPerfect
-A audio recording app that alters the pitch and speed during playback.
+Pitch Perfect is an audio effects app that allows users to record audio and then alter the sound during playback.
+Current effects alter the pitch and speed.
 Part of the Udacity iOS Developer Nanodegree program.

+## Features
+- Updated for Swift 2!